If you have loads of clutter that you’re dying to get rid of, then consider selling it on eBay.

 This prevents any sellers claiming they have not received an item.
 And if it is lost, you are covered by insurance.

 It’s important to choose the correct postage options so that a buyer knows how and when they will receive the item.

 When posting a listing, eBay has a handy tool which provides postage recommendations based on how other sellers have posted items like yours.

 If there’s no recommended postage option for your item – or you’d rather set your own price – you can choose your own postage method.
 To get an idea of what you should be charging, use eBay’s Postage Estimator.
 Royal Mail also has a Price Finder tool for figuring out the costs, both for the UK and abroad.

 You can also send parcels to any UK address from a CollectPlus store (CollectPlus.co.uk), which means you avoid the lengthy queues at the Post Office – and cut costs.
 What’s more, the 6,000 shops that offer this service are all open late, seven days a week.

 Also worth a look are parcel and postage comparison websites such as Interparcel.com, Parcelmonkey.co.uk or MyParcelDelivery.com.
-These sites bulk-buy postage slots from big courier firms such as UPS or DHL and sell them to the public – saving you a bundle in the process.
+These sites buy postage slots in bulk from big courier firms such as UPS or DHL and sell them to the public – saving you a bundle in the process.

-But bear in mind that you will be dealing with a middleman company, not the courier itself.
-So if things go wrong and need sorting, you will have to go via the comparison site which will deal with any enquiries, but can be more time consuming than you might think.
+But bear in mind that you’ll be dealing with a middleman company, not the courier itself.
+So if things go wrong and need sorting, you will have to go via the comparison site which will deal with any inquiries, but can be more time consuming than you might think.

 Underestimating Postage Costs